Vyral/greg-harrelson-recruiting/_drafts/the-difference-between-commission-compression-and-margin-compression.md

 {% include pullquote.html %}

 What’s impacting our margins like this?
 Well, a lot of transactions are being done with referral fees and paid leads.
 Whether you use Zillow, Realtor.com, social media advertising, etc., there’s a cost to generating those leads.
-That adds a heavy expense to your transaction, so by the time you get your normal commission, the profitability is lower. &nbsp;The same goes if you’re getting referral fees from third-party referral sources.
+That adds a heavy expense to your transaction, so by the time you get your normal commission, the profitability is lower.
+The same goes if you’re getting referral fees from third-party referral sources.

 As agents, **the best thing we can do is continue to provide value so we can charge whatever commission rate we feel we’re worth**.
 More importantly, we need to look at our bottom line.
 How can you generate more business at a lower cost?
 How can you decrease the cost of lead generation?
 One way is by learning how to generate leads at no cost.
 That’s what I coach my agents to do every single day.